-This bill creates new funds and provides for continuing appropriations.
+This bill creates a new fund and provides for continuing appropriations.
 The LFC objects to including continuing appropriation language in the statutory provisions for newly-created funds.
 Earmarking reduces the ability of the Legislature to establish spending priorities.

 ADMINISTRATIVE IMPLICATIONS